Women in Haiti: The overall system

-The education system in Haiti is one that is underdeveloped.
-Although there are primary, secondary, and tertiary schools, attendance and graduation from these schools, and upper levels is low, being that the majority of the population are combating poverty and are focused on labour income in order to live.
-How the system is structured is that formal education begins at preschool followed by 9 years of fundamental education.
-Starting from the second year of secondary education, students are allowed to seek vocational training programs.
-Higher education after the completion of second year studies is not common but highly appraised being that most children do not have the chance to begin in the first place.
-Tuition rates have dramatically increased in the past starting from the preschool level.
+The education system in Haiti is underdeveloped.
+Although there are primary, secondary, and tertiary schools, attendance and graduation levels, particularly at upper levels, is low.
+Poverty forces many people to prioritze earning an income for their livelihoods.
+In the Haitian school system, formal education begins at preschool, followed by nine years of fundamental education.
+Beginning the second year of secondary education, students can pursue vocational training programs.
+Higher education after the completion of secondary studies is uncommon but highly valued, as many children do not have the opportunity to begin their eduction.
+Tuition rates have increased substantially, including at the preschool level.
 What once cost 1628 gourdes ($41) in 2004, increased to 4675 gourdes ($117) in 2007.
-This increase was 187% in the three years that most families simply cannot afford, especially for families in rural Haiti.
-The rural-urban difference is also considerable as nearly 25% of the women in urban areas have finished secondary school, compared with less than 2 percent in rural areas.
+This represents an increase of 187% in the three years which many families cannot afford, especially families in rural Haiti.
+The rural-urban disparity is considerable : nearly 25% of the women in urban areas have finished secondary school, compared with less than 2% in rural areas.
+Women in rural areas also face barriers to education as many young girls have to work to support their families.
 Overall, according to a study by the Haitian Institute of Statistics and IT, 39% of Haitians have never attended school.
 In the 6-12 age range, it is 37.7%.
-Situations only worsened after the 2010 earthquake.
+Situations worsened after the 2010 earthquake.

 Post-2010 earthquake

-More than 4,000 schools (preschool fundamental, secondary, higher education, and vocational institutions) were damaged and over 1,200 destroyed.
-The deaths of teachers and students were plenty more.
-The entire education system had to be shut down, not least because the Ministry of Education itself collapsed. " With a lack of stable infrastructure. supplies, and a high demand for educated school officials, children, especially women, had to help their family in informal ways.
-A pre-earthquake study by the Inter-American Commission for Human Rights concluded that almost all Haitian girls work in the informal market, primarily between the ages of 5 and 9.
-Although sources would like to announce that educational inequality is narrowing as the average growth enrollment has been significantly greater for girls than for boys, it is simply not the case.
-As of 2015, only 60.7% of the population is literate.
-Males are more educated, about 64.3% of them know how to learn and write while women, constricted by gender roles and violence are only at 57.3%.
+More than 4,000 schools, including preschool, secondary, higher education, and vocational institutions, were substantially damaged by the 2010 earthquake, and more than 1,200 were destroyed.
+Many teachers and students were killed.
+The entire education system was forced to shut down, not least due to the Ministry of Education itself collapsing.
+"With a lack of stable infrastructure, supplies, and a high demand for educated school officials, children, especially girls, had to help their family in informal ways.
+A pre-earthquake study by the Inter-American Commission for Human Rights concluded that almost all Haitian girls worked in the informal market, primarily between the ages of 5 and 9.
+Although sources have suggested that educational inequality is narrowing as the average growth enrollment has been significantly greater for girls than for boys, other evidence does not support this conclusion.
+As of 2015, 60.7% of the population was literate.
+Males had a higher literaly rate, at about 64.3%.
+Constricted by gender roles and violence, women's literacy rates were at 57.3%.
+Sexual violence also contributes to barriers to education and literacy rates for women aged 15–19.